inmanta/inmanta-core/docs/glossary.rst

         available such as development, integration and testing.

     agent
-        Agents group :term:`resources<resource>` This grouping is free to choose by the designer of a resource, however this determines
+        The process that enforces the desired state described by :term:`resources<resource>` by executing :term:`handlers<handler>`.
+Each agent is responsible for all resources that go to a single device or API endpoint.

     resource
         Inmanta orchestrates and manages resources, of any abstraction level, in an infrastructure.